Multiple MRO transactions add unnecessary business costs, but with support from the right supplier these can be removed

 Improved purchasing process

-To make the best use of RS’s consolidated delivery service, PP has introduced a simple but highly effective process for monitoring stock levels.
+To make the best use of RS’s consolidated delivery service, Power Panels has introduced a simple but highly effective process for monitoring stock levels.
 It has installed Kanban bins (Kanban is a Japanese principle for lean inventory control in manufacturing), which are used to house products.

 “Quite simply, the Kanban system is a series of plastic bins,” explains Allen.
 “We work out the parts we need for a week, stock double that amount, then divide those between two Kanban bins.
 Once one bin is used up, we automatically re-order enough to replenish that bin and then work through the next.
 It’s pretty much a foolproof and effective way for us not to run out of stock.”